silveruby/silveruby.github.io/_posts/2014-08-14-hello-world.md

 The light-weight static site generator provided exactly the simplicity and flexibility I was looking for.
 I really like Jekyll and feel this is the best way to blog.
 There are a lot of fantastic resources for Jekyll blogs.
 This [article on how to create a simple blog](http://joshualande.com/jekyll-github-pages-poole/) was helpful read.
 I liked how simple it is to add extra features such as Disqus comments and Google Analytics on the website.
 In addition, I found this [article on how to maintain tags](http://charliepark.org/tags-in-jekyll/).

-This is an extremely awkward first post but I don't know how else to express all the back and forth I went through before finding the right blogging tool.
-Yes, I am really that picky.

 Anyways, I'm excited to be blogging again.
 I plan to use this blog as a method to explore and document my interests and passions.
-Some common topics that I'll focus on will be user experience design, technology, art, travel, minimalism, herbalism, and spiritual practices.
+Some common topics I want to focus on will be programming, travel, minimalism, and spiritual musings.